Sunniiiva/ETHICAL-HACKING/Exam/README.md

 ## Exam ethical hacking
-This is my exam in ethical hacking, a penetration test and risk analysis of a fake company as part 1 and part 2 as multiple tasks.
+This is my exam in ethical hacking, a penetration test and risk analysis of a fake company as part 1 and part 2 as multiple tasks, both practical and theoretical.